 The following is a high level overview.
 It starts when the testator dies.

 - Register the death and obtain multiple copies of the death certificate.
 If you are close family or friend, you may also take on responsibility for organising the funeral and burial or cremation.
 Find out more about registering a death.

 - Establish whether the deceased made a last will and testament.
-If he did, find the will to discover who the executors and residuary beneficiaries are.
-Find out more about locating the last will and testament.
+If he did, find the will (hopefully kept in safe storage) to discover who the executors and residuary beneficiaries are.
+Find out more about finding the deceased's last will and testament.

 - Contact the executors to find out whether each is willing to act, and able to act.
 If there is no will, or the will does not name executors who are still living, determine who will act as an administrator of the estate.
 Create an agreement in writing between the personal representatives (the executors or the administrators to be) as to who will be responsible on a day to day basis for which tasks.

 - Make sure the house of the deceased is securely locked (if uninhabited), that personal possessions of value are removed to a safe (recorded) place, and that car, buildings and contents insurance policies are in place.

 - Arrange for post addressed to the deceased to be forwarded to the address of an executor.